Akshaykumar05/DevOps/README.md

 ### POD
 * Smallest unit in Kubernetes
 * Pod is a group one or more containers that are deployed together on the same host.
+* A cluster is a group of nodes.
+* A cluster has atleast one worker node and master node.
+* In Kubernetes, the control unit is the POD, not containers.
+* Consist of one or more tightly coupled containers